 The typical way to spin Frontside is off the heel edge, but there is something to be said about mixing things up and spinning off your toes.

 In many instances spinning off the toe edge will help you maintain a more balanced posture as your shoulders will be nicely over that edge.
-Quite often when people spin off their heels they lean too far over their heels and struggle to move the board back underneath to land on the toes resulting in a fall, or they over carve and start to skid out on the jump as the board slips away from them.
+Quite often when people spin off their heels they lean too far over that edge and struggle to move the board back underneath them to land on the toes resulting in a fall, or they over carve and start to skid out on the jump as the board slips away from them.